-The Network Model Application allows users to:
+The eDART Network Model sub-application allows users to:

-- · Create new EMS Model Change Projects - Review and revise project submission information - · Create reports - · Communicate project information to others
+- Create new EMS Model Change Projects - · Review and revise project submission information - · Create reports - · Communicate project information to others

 Information for the model build is submitted into eDART Network Model.
 This application is available to Transmission eDART users only.